Inspired by old world design and the glory of British craftsmanship,

 No queues.
 No waiting.
 No fuss.

-Cocktails come courtesy of an exciting collaboration with some of the best cocktail bars from Athens to Russia and of course, London.
+Cocktails come courtesy of an exciting collaboration with some of the best cocktail bars from Athens to Italy, the US and of course, London.
 The considered list of eight cocktails have been exclusively loaned to The Pilgrm, but are all made here in London.
-Such as the Classico Negroni by Tony Conigliaro is made with gin, sweet vermouth and Italian bitters, Pure Gold made with Whisky, Martini Ambrato & Apricot Liqueur from Public and of course, Santo Domingo made with Tequila plum vinegar, pepper sauce and Aranciata soda by Dee Ann Quinones.
+Such as Terroir by Tony Conigliaro is made with clay, flint and moss or the Silvertone by Chad Salomon, made with gin, vermouth and orange bitters from Midnight Rambler.
+In addition, Santo Domingo made with Tequila plum vinegar, pepper sauce and Aranciata soda by Dee Ann Quinones and more.

-If you'd like to book a table please use the booking form or get in touch firstname.lastname@example.org.
+If you'd like to book a table please or are considering holding an event please get in touch with email@example.com.
 You can also just drop by as we do hold tables back.
 Open daily from 7am - 10:30pm.

 Residing in the more bohemian and historic side of the area.